Joseph Addai: Indianapolis Colts

 On November 4, 2007, in a Week 9 game against the New England Patriots, Addai became the first Indianapolis Colt ever to gain 100 yards receiving and 100 yards rushing in one game.
 Joseph was rewarded for his play in the 2007 season by being invited to his first and only Pro Bowl in January 2008.

 On November 1, 2009, in a game against the San Francisco 49ers, Addai completed his first professional pass, a touchdown to Reggie Wayne.

 Addai became an unrestricted free agent after the 2010 season and was re-signed by the Indianapolis Colts on July 31, 2011.
 Addai had his worst season statistically in 2011 as he rushed for 433 yards and only one touchdown.
 He was released following the 2011 season on March 9, 2012.

 New England Patriots

 On May 6, 2012, Addai agreed to a one-year contract with the New England Patriots.
 On July 24, he failed his physical at the start of training camp for the 2012 season.
 Addai was released by the Patriots on July 25, 2012.

 NFL career statistics

 Personal life

 Addai now resides in Houston with his wife Keion Addai, he has 3 children with Keion.

+Addai is the third cousin of soccer player Haji Wright who currently plays for Coventry City F.C. and has represented the United States men's national soccer team.